konveyor/enhancements/enhancements/logs-events-debugging/README.md

 ## Motivation

-Due to the large _matrix of cluster configurations, network conditions, and cluster activity_, it's unlikely that a users first migration attempt will succeed 100% of the time.
+Due to the large _matrix of cluster configurations, network conditions, and cluster activity_, it's likely that a user will need to troubleshoot some problems during a migration.

 We should work to __enhance discoverability__ by giving our users feedback in the places they would naturally expect to find it.
 When a problem occurs, we should provide clues on where to look next.